img

 The why and how of rotating fungicides to minimise the risk of resistance

-In this AFREN 2 podcast, Associate Professor Fran Lopez, CCDM, Curtin University, talks about the importance of rotating fungicides to minimise the risk of fungicide resistance developing in your paddocks.
-He outlines strategies for growers to implement on farm.
+In this podcast, Associate Professor Fran Lopez, CCDM, Curtin University, talks about the importance of rotating fungicides to minimise the risk of fungicide resistance developing in your paddocks.
+He outlines strategies including planning ahead, understanding regional resistance concerns and disease pressure and risks.

 Fungicide risk factors